 The Great Taste of Canal Park

 Grandma’s Saloon and Grill a Duluth icon, has been serving up unforgettable experiences since 1976.
 For Southwest fare, Little Angie’s is located at the corner of the famous Grandma’s Marathon finish line.
-Check out the family friendly atmosphere and sports at The Sports Garden.
 And last, for a simple, colorful, elegant, and exceptional dining experience it’s Bellisio’s Italian Restaurant & Wine Bar.
 Recipient of Wine Spectator’s prestigious “Best of Award of Excellence” every year since it opened in 1999.

 Need a Place to Stay In Duluth?

 Whether you are planning a romantic retreat for two or a family getaway the Stay In Duluth hotel group has beautiful hotels in Canal Park, great lakeside rooms on Lake Superior, and other centralized locations within minutes of many local attractions.
 Stay In Duluth.